Select Page

 A Historical Overview

-Established in 1936, Sachsenhausen became one of the first concentration camps and played a significant role in the Nazi regime’s oppression and persecution.
-Initially built to incarcerate political opponents of the Nazis, the camp eventually expanded to include other groups targeted by the regime, such as Jews, homosexuals, and Jehovah’s Witnesses.
+Sachsenhausen was founded in 1936 and became one of the first concentration camps – a key part of the Nazi regime’s terror apparatus.
+Originally constructed for housing political enemies of Nazis, the camp later incorporates other declassified enemies of the state such as Jews, homosexuals, and Jehovah’s Witnesses.

 What to Expect on Your Visit